Application for Venture Capital Fund Manager (VCFM) Licence

 The fund management industry in Singapore is growing rapidly.

 Singapore is seen as a popular domicile for venture capital funds.
-Besides being a global leader in ease of doing business (Singapore ranked first for many years in a row), Singapore's stable pro-business environment, efficient legal system and risk-based regulatory policies make it an attractive choice for asset management activities.
-Furthermore, with favorable income and corporate taxes, no capital gains tax and favorable tax treatment for eligible funds, Singapore is ideally positioned to take advantage of the greater demand for investment solutions arising from continued wealth creation in Asia.
+Besides being a global leader in ease of doing business (Singapore ranked first for many years in a row), Singapore's stable pro-business environment, efficient legal system, and risk-based regulatory policies make it an attractive choice for asset management activities.
+Furthermore, with favorable income and corporate taxes, no capital gains tax, and favorable tax treatment for eligible funds, Singapore is ideally positioned to take advantage of the greater demand for investment solutions arising from continued wealth creation in Asia.

 The Impact of VC on the Economy

 The importance of VC as an alternative source of capital is clear.
 Young companies often struggle to get financing from traditional sources, as banks are less likely to lend to small businesses without collateral and a strong track record.
 VC addresses this "capital gap" by providing promising startups with the funding they need for the next stage of technology and business development.
-In addition, entrepreneurs have access to professional management skills, guidance and strategic support from experienced venture capitalists.
+In addition, entrepreneurs have access to professional management skills, guidance, and strategic support from experienced venture capitalists.

-In addition, VC is widely regarded as a powerful engine that can drive a country forward innovation, job creation, knowledge economy and macroeconomic growth.
-In the context of Singapore, the VC industry is very important to its economy because the country needs to transform into an innovation-driven, knowledge-based and future-oriented country.
+In addition, VC is widely regarded as a powerful engine that can drive a country forward in innovation, job creation, knowledge economy, and macroeconomic growth.
+In the context of Singapore, the VC industry is very important to its economy because the country needs to transform into an innovation-driven, knowledge-based, and future-oriented country.
 As Singapore is constrained by its small geographic size and faces challenging labor constraints, future economic growth cannot be achieved by labor-led growth, but must be based on productivity and innovation.
 For Singapore to maintain its competitive edge in the global market, the economy must enter the next phase of value creation, in which VC plays a key role in encouraging this progress.

 Singapore's VC Regulatory and Legal Framework